5 Ways to Flip Your Stress Mindset

 "Individuals who endorse a stress-is-enhancing mindset reported having better health than those who endorse a stress-is-debilitating mindset," the study authors found in their research.
 "Specifically, respondents reported fewer symptoms of depression and anxiety while also reporting higher levels of energy."

-Yes, I know the whole “change your attitude, change your mindset” sounds like a whole lot of mumbo jumbo, but hear me out: After a pretty epic run-in with stress in the latter half of 2018 (I’m talking furnace went out, short-circuited the electricity with the space heater AND unexpectedly starting my period on the train), I made the executive decision that I wasn’t going to let the day get the best of me.
+Yes, I know the whole “change your attitude, change your mindset” sounds like a whole lot of mumbo jumbo, but hear me out: After a pretty epic run-in with stress recently (I’m talking furnace went out, short-circuited the electricity with the space heater AND unexpectedly starting my period on the train), I made the executive decision that I wasn’t going to let bad days get the best of me.

 A better mood can be yours with these proven strategies: